Type: Apps & Tools

 The Freedom of Information Act 2000 (FOIA) provides public access to information held by public authorities – like the Environment Agency, for example.
 The main concept behind freedom of information legislation is that people have a right to know about the activities of public authorities unless there is good reason for them not to, and everybody has a right to access official information without needing to give a reason.

-The Environmental Information Regulations 2004 (EIR) are a complementary, but separate, piece of legislation to the FOIA and are used to access environmental information held by public authorities.
+The Environmental Information Regulations 2004 (EIR) are complementary, but are a separate piece of legislation to the FOIA and are used to access environmental information held by public authorities.
 Environmental information is any information that would inform the public about matters affecting the environment.

 An independent authority, the Information Commissioner’s Office, upholds these information rights in the public interest.